davidkendallcasey/personalwebsite/replit.md

 ### Quote Sharing
 - Share button with network icon on each quote
-- Generates beautifully styled screenshot images
+- Generates beautiful 1080x1080 images using Canvas API
-- 1080x1080 format optimized for Instagram
+- Clean gradient backgrounds with styled text
-- Web Share API on mobile, download fallback on desktop
+- Web Share API on mobile (share directly to Instagram)
-- Styled with gradient backgrounds and proper typography
+- Download fallback on desktop
+- No screenshot rendering issues - pure canvas drawing

 ## Notes
 - The `create-index.js` script is no longer needed - search auto-discovers pages